srydell/fmdetect/vim_examples.md

 ![vim-template](https://media.giphy.com/media/hStxOlws6zdjXFd3wQ/giphy.gif "vim-template")

-As you might be able to see, `ftdetector` found files using the `catch2` library in the same directory, and therefore the template associated with `catch2` was expanded.
+As you might be able to see, `fmdetect` found files using the `catch2` library in the same directory, and therefore the template associated with `catch2` was expanded.